Author: David Gormley-O'Brien

 Kindle e-book: $11.99 on Amazon

-At the dawn of the twentieth century, Australia is a new nation—ambitious, proud, and uncertain of itself.
-An Attractive Naivety traces its coming of age through the lives of ordinary people living through extraordinary times.
-From plague-stricken Sydney to the battlefield of Palestine, from the Cowra Breakout to the building of the Sydney Harbour Bridge, this rich, character-driven novel brings to life the defining events that shaped the soul of a country.
+At the dawn of the twentieth century, Australia is newly federated – ambitious, proud, and unsure of itself.
+The novel traces that coming of age through the lives of ordinary people caught up in extraordinary events.
+From plague-stricken Sydney to the battlefield of Palestine, from the Cowra Breakout to the building of the Sydney Harbour Bridge, it follows the pressures that shaped both private lives and public myths.

-With vivid historical settings and immersive period detail, the novel explores the contradictions of nation-building: idealism and inequality, sacrifice and prejudice, pride and grief.
-Language and attitudes are presented true to their time—unflinchingly but compassionately—revealing the evolving conscience of a young society.
+Grounded in careful research and rendered with close attention to period detail, the novel examines the contradictions of nation-building – idealism and inequality, duty and prejudice, pride and grief.
+Language and attitudes are presented as they were, without modern varnish, but with care.

 What readers are saying about An Attractive Naivety